Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

  The FIDO Alliance, whose mission is to reduce the world’s reliance on passwords, introduced its latest specifications, collectively called FIDO2.
 FIDO2 specifications are the World Wide Web Consortium’s (W3C) Web Authentication specification (WebAuthn) and FIDO alliance’s corresponding Client to Authenticator Protocol (CTAP).
 :::

-You can configure FIDO2 passwordless login for you apps in two ways:
+You can configure FIDO2 passwordless login for your apps in two ways:
-- FIDO2 as a first factor where an application user can use a FIDO2 supported authenticator to log in without entering a username or a password.
+- **Security key/Biometrics**: An application user uses a FIDO2 supported authenticator to log in without entering a username or a password.
-- FIDO2 with identifier-first flow where an application user will be required to enter a username before using a FIDO2 supported authenticator to log in.
-This option will be available soon.
+- **Identifier first + Security key/Biometrics**: An application user enters a username.
+Asgardeo verifies the identity and prompts the user to use a FIDO2 supported authenticator to log in.

 ## Prerequisites